garg1337/flightplanbots/README.md

 # mtgdiscordbot
-Discord bot to play music
+Discord bots to play the plane scene from tdkr